 Every industry has it’s stand out players and shady operators, and the property management industry in Brisbane is no different.
-So how do you tell what category your Brisbane property manager falls into?
-To help you out, we’ve come up with six warning signs you can look out for, so you can know for sure if your property manager is up to scratch.
+So how do you tell what category your property manager Brisbane (PM) falls into?
+To help you out, we’ve come up with six warning signs of bad property managers you can look out for, so you can know for sure if your PM is up to scratch.

 1. They’re not investors themselves

-Many property managers out there haven’t even purchased their first property, let alone know what it’s like to be a property investor.
-Without this unique insight, your property manager can have a hard time understanding exactly what you want out of their services.
+Many PM’s out there haven’t even purchased their first property, let alone know what it’s like to be a property investor.
+Without this unique insight, your PM can have a hard time understanding exactly what you want out of their services.

-If you’re lucky enough to have a property manager who’s also an investor, they know what it’s like to work with a property manager.
+If you’re lucky enough to have a PM who’s also an investor, they know what it’s like to work with a PM.
 Because of their firsthand experience, they can perfect their service to suit and ensure you receive the level of service you should expect.